davidcaron/pclpy/README.md

 mls.process(output)
 ```

-It's quite similar to the C++ version:
+You can see it's quite similar to the C++ version:

 ``` c++
 // C++ version